Water (1985 film): Writing

 Le Frenais and Clement had made a television pilot in the US with Bill Persky who came up with the idea of a fictional British colony in the Caribbean which sought independence.
 The three of them wrote a screenplay which Persky wanted to direct (he had made the film Serial (1980)) but they were unable to raise finance.
-Then when Clement and Le Frenais made Bullshot for Handmade they showed the script to Dennis O'Brien, head of the studio.
+Then when Clement and Le Frenais made Bullshot for Handmade they showed the script to Denis O'Brien, head of the studio.
 "It was Denis who absolutely loved the script and really responded to it and said, 'Let's do it'," said Clement.
 The fictional island of Cascara, which was the Caribbean island of Saint Lucia, is a play on Cascara, a plant which has laxative properties because in the film a re-opened oil well is discovered to produce mineral water with a 'slight laxative effect'.
 After Clement and Le Frenais wrote another draft of the script, they sent it to Michael Caine, who loved it and wanted to be in the film.
 Clement says, "We were thrilled because we knew that meant we would get the film made, and suddenly it was a go project."